arda-org/xSuite/contracts/vested-transfers/README.md

 ## Build contract

-Write the contract logic in `src/lib.rs`.
-Then build the contract with:

 ```
 npm run build
 ```

 ## Test contract

-Write the tests in `tests/contract.test.ts`.
-Then test the contract with:

 ```
 npm run test
 ```

 ## Interact with contract

-Write the interactions in `interact/index.ts`.
-Then interact with:

 - On devnet: